To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 7. Razer Pro Click Mini: Best fingertip ergonomic mouse

-• Great for… very light weight and excellent tracking
+• Great for… very lightweight with excellent tracking

 • Not so great for… desktop workers seeking an upright grip